 If you’re wondering how we were able to screw into the back of our (extremely hard wood) maple cabinets in such a narrow space, the following right-angle adapter is one of our favorite tools, along with our Dewalt 20V drill and a long magnetic extension that we used to drive it.
 Sometimes it’s all about having the right tools on board!

-• [High Quality] Made of premium Chrome Vanadium Steel and Stainless Steel material.
-Heat treated high hardness, wear resistance, durable and long...
+- High Quality: Made of premium Chrome Vanadium Steel and Stainless Steel material.
+Heat treated high hardness, wear resistance, sturdy and long service...

 If you’re not confident in your window-shade-installing skills (or would simply rather leave it to the pros), Bradd & Hall provides complete installation services at their facility in Elkhart, Indiana.
 You can simply call them at (800) 445-1830 to discuss your needs, pricing, etc. Or you can stop by their showroom to go interior shopping!